 9. Educate people on how you got this far

-No matter how small your business is right now, you need to communicate your brand’s story.
+No matter how small your business is, it would be best if you communicated your brand’s story.
 You can do this with an About Us page, feature pieces on social media, and by approaching magazines and influencers.
-People like to buy into brands, and not just buy their products.
+People like to buy into brands and not just buy their products.
 Believe in your story, get it out there, and then see how far you can take it.

 10. Referral programs can be started at any time

-Referral programs are another smart way to market your business.
-By offering early adopters and followers discounts and exclusive access for sending more buyers your way, you’re essentially turning your own customers into a marketing team.
-If this sounds too good to be true, remember that global brands like DropBox turned themselves into billion-dollar companies with exactly this approach.
+Referral programs are another innovative way to market your business.
+You’re essentially turning your customers into a marketing team by offering early adopters and followers discounts and exclusive access for sending more buyers your route.
+If this sounds too good, remember that global brands like DropBox turned themselves into billion-dollar companies with precisely this approach.

 11. Ask your customers what they think

-Asking for feedback and customer input is something that so many businesses are afraid to do, and it really doesn’t make a whole lot of sense.
-If you want to know what your customers want going forward, why not just ask them?
+Asking for feedback and customer input is something that so many businesses are afraid to do, and it doesn’t make a whole lot of sense.
+If you want to know what your customers wish to go forward, why not ask them?

-Just to be clear, we’re not talking about reviews here — we’ll get to that shortly.
-We’re asking them what kinds of collections they want to see?
+To be clear, we’re not talking about reviews here — we’ll get to that shortly.
+We’re asking them what kinds of collections they want to see.
 What was the last thing they bought?
 And why did they buy it?
-It’s essentially the art of getting to know your target audience better so that you can refine your offering.
-When you put it like that, it’s a bit of a no-brainer, isn’t it?
+It’s essentially the art of getting to know your target audience better to refine your offering.
+When you put it like that, it’s a bit of a no-brainer.

 12. Build up a mountain of 5-star reviews online

 Be proactive and engaging, but not over the top.
-That way you’ll maximize your chances of your next happy customer leaving a glowing endorsement for everyone else to see online.
-Just what you need when you want to establish plenty of that all-important social proof.
+That way, you’ll maximize your chances of your next happy customer leaving a glowing endorsement for everyone else to see online.
+Just what you need to establish plenty of that all-important social proof.

-If you need any help with your small business marketing, contact us today!
+If you need help with your small business marketing, contact us today!